dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/model_name.md

 </File>

 ## Definition
-The name of the model you are declaring properties for.
+The name of the <Term id="model" /> you are declaring properties for.
 Must match the _filename_ of a model.

 ## Default